altumguides/altumguides.github.io/index.md

 Role: user
 Contract: Normal
 Entity: Altumview.
-Password: something you can remember but is not associated with your other passwords because the connection used by this website is not encrypted.
+Password: Something that you can remember but is not associated with your other passwords because the connection used by this website is not encrypted.
 ```
- 6. Click Create user to finish this step.
+ 6. Click Create user to finish this step. !

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNzk0MTQ0Miw3NTU3MjcwODYsLTEwNT
+eyJoaXN0b3J5IjpbLTI3Nzk2Nzk2Niw3NTU3MjcwODYsLTEwNT
 IyMDQ5NDAsMTg0NzM2NjYyNCwxNTk0OTQ2MTg0LC02MDM4NzMx
 MCwtMTEyMjU3MzMxNiw1MjU4NjY2MTYsLTUzMTYxNTI4MywtNT
 EwOTQ0MjY0LC0xNTk5OTE2MDIxLDg2OTMyMzI0Nl19